rasmi/public-tech/Digital Public Infrastructure and Administrative Burden.md

 #### Scenarios
 1. No policy/operation change, build tech to minimize burdens at each step.
+	* Covering up / abstracting away an inherently broken and messy set of tools and processes with technology.
-2. No policy change, enable operation + technical change.
+2. No policy change, enable operational + technical change.
+	* Can minimize process burdens, facilitate with technology.
 3. Policy + operation + technical change.
+	* Can simplify + unify program requirements, minimize process burdens, facilitate with technology.

 ### Long-term development
 #### Building blocks of digital public infrastructure